 *Other conditions approved by the Undersea and Hyperbaric Medical Society.

-The Wound Healing Center is fully accredited by the Undersea and Hyperbaric Medical Society.
+Concord Hospital Wound and Hyperbaric Center is fully accredited by the Undersea and Hyperbaric Medical Society.
 Accreditation recognizes the highest level of treatment and patient safety.
-Accreditation is voluntarily, and while not yet widely required by insurance companies, some are beginning to include accreditation as part of their criteria in paying for hyperbaric treatment.
+Accreditation is voluntary, and while not yet widely required by insurance companies, some are beginning to include accreditation as part of their criteria in paying for hyperbaric treatment.